Team: Huntress Managed Endpoint Detection and Response (EDR)

 Overview

-In some cases, an Endpoint may be marked as Unhealthy with a sub status of "Definitions Outdated."
+In some cases, an endpoint may be marked as Unhealthy with a sub status of "Definitions Outdated."
 This is usually due to an endpoint that has not received a signature update within the last 7 days.
 However, in a small number of cases, even a manual signature update does not resolve this issue, and the endpoint is still marked as Unhealthy.

 This article discusses what actions should be taken in order to understand and identify why the endpoint is still marked as Unhealthy due to an outdated signature.